linyq2117/linyq2117.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a 4th-year Ph.D. student at the State Key Lab of CAD&CG, Zhejiang University, under the supervision of Prof. [Xiaofei He](https://scholar.google.com/citations?user=QLLFowsAAAAJ&hl=zh-CN) and [Deng Cai](https://scholar.google.com/citations?user=vzxDyJoAAAAJ&hl=zh-CN).
 I received my bachelor’s degree in Computer Science and Technology at Jilin University in 2021.
 I undertook an internship at Shanghai AI Lab in 2023, supervised by Dr. [Kaipeng Zhang](https://scholar.google.com/citations?user=4OqZBmYAAAAJ&hl=zh-CN&oi=ao).
+I am currently interning in the trading algorithm team at Xiaohongshu, focusing on trading search ranking algorithms.

-My current research interest focuses on MultiModal Foundation Models and their Applications.
+My current research interest focuses on MultiModal Foundation Models and their Applications, as well as Search and Recommendation Algorithms.
 The best way to reach me is through my email linyq5566@gmail.com.